nullnull/gpt-cli/README.md

 # GPT-CLI
-GPT CLI is a command-line interface tool that allows you to use ChatGPT power from your own CLI!
+GPT-CLI is a command-line interface tool that allows you to use ChatGPT power from your own CLI!

-You can combine gpt-cli and other teraminal commands with standard input-output interface and make your work more efficient.
+You can combine GPT-CLI and other teraminal commands with standard input-output interface and make your work more efficient.

 ## 🔧 Installation